The Laws of Love

 “Of Love, may God exalt you, the first part is jesting, and the last part is right earnestness.”

 In the secret exchange of a glance, the imperceptible movement of the head, of the hand, the lightness of a word that feels as sharp as a sword, the madness, the happiness, the desperation, we find the keys of a different dimension of loving, far away from ours, both in the ideas and in time.

-The most famous narrator of this world, of the courtly manners of Cordoba, of the gracious and terrible love and of the society in al-Andalus is Ibn Ḥazm.
-Descendant of a very powerful family, he stands out in the cultural and political scene of al-Andalus, influencing generations with his concepts and ideas, being the codifier of the laws of courtly love for ages.
+The most famous narrator of this world, of the courtly manners of Cordoba, of the gracious and terrible love and of the society in Al-Andalus is Ibn Ḥazm.
+A descendant of a very powerful family, he stands out in the cultural and political scene of Al-Andalus, influencing generations with his concepts and ideas, being the codifier of the laws of courtly love for ages.